ArnaudHalvick/seo-playground/README.md

 ---

-**Built by an SEO professional to master the craft and showcase production-ready solutions.**
+**Built by Arnaud Halvick to demonstrate complete SEO expertise—both strategic thinking and technical implementation.**

-_Demonstrating both strategic thinking and technical implementation—the complete SEO skill set._
+_The complete skill set modern businesses need to succeed in organic search._